 Q. 166.
 Unto whom is baptism to be administered?
 A. Baptism is not to be administered to any that are out of the visible church, and so strangers from the covenant of promise, till they profess their faith in Christ, and obedience to him, but infants descending from parents, either both, or but one of them, professing faith in Christ, and obedience to him, are in that respect within the covenant, and to be baptized.

-Regardless, Baptists insist that Christians who baptize their infants are adding to and even defying the biblical command to baptize.
-Therefore I believe that, in addition to defending the inclusion of infants with believing parents in the covenant of grace, we should meet them on their own ground and show them that, in fact, it does not and cannot support their contention.
+However, since Baptists insist that Christians who baptize their infants are adding to and even defying the biblical command to baptize, I believe that, in addition to defending the inclusion of infants with believing parents in the covenant of grace, we should meet them on their own ground and show them that, in fact, it does not and cannot support their contention.

 1) It is true that there is no command in the Bible to baptize the infants of believers particularly.
 Nor is there a command in the Bible to not baptize these infants.
 So a prohibition must be inferred as it is nowhere stated in scripture that infants of believers may not be baptized.

 2) However, the Baptist replies that scripture requires faith and repentance before baptism may be administered and therefore it obviously excludes infants.
 In effect, what the Bible commands speaks sufficiently.
 Yet there is actually no passage in scripture that says that we may only baptize those who confess their faith.
 It still must be inferred from the command to baptize that infants must be excluded by the nature and content of that command.

 3) Indeed what scripture requires is that new converts be baptized but that does not address the question as to what is to be done with their children.
 The Baptist again infers that the children of converts are covered under the original command (which in effect is a ban on baptism for some or a generalized restriction) but that is gratuitous.
 To approach baptism in this way would be to exclude everyone but those who originally heard the gospel.